atulp4/Amazon-Last-Mile-Optimisation-Challenge/README.md

 ## Instructions for Viewing EDA Outputs

+Download Dataset using instructions given.

 Clone the repository.

+Convert json to dataframe format using the code given in Amazon-Optimisation.ipynb (Change path to where data is located on your machine)

 Open the EDA.ipynb file in Jupyter Notebook.

 Execute all cells to reproduce the analysis and visualizations.